intel/intel-xpu-backend-for-triton/docs/getting-started/architecture.rst

   triton_gpu.async_commit_group

-The main loop of the GEMM would then extract a slice (a reimplementation of tensor.extract_slice [c25]_) from the shared memory, converting arguments to the dot layout and producing mma layout with the dot operator, e.g.:
+The main loop of the GEMM would then extract a slice (a reimplementation of tensor.extract_slice [c25]_) from the shared memory, converting arguments to the dot layout and producing mma layout with the dot operator, for example:

 .. raw:: html